Overview

 Task Steps

 Once in edit mode, you can proceed with changing the chaining procedure if required.
+Note that the chaining procedure has not bearing on step progression, but instead acts as the guiding expectation for the person configuring the steps.

-If changes need to be made to individual steps, proceed to the section below Chaining Procedure.
+To add/edit individual steps, proceed to the section below Chaining Procedure.
 From here you can edit the step names, change the step prompt and description, and indicate if the step should be in progress and required.
 To change the prompt level, select the relevant dropdown and choose the desired prompt.
 Note, prompts available for selection are those that have been configured in the “Prompt Strategy and Bank” section.
 To add or edit the prompt description, proceed with typing in the desired text into the associated textbox.
 Located to the right of the prompt fields are two checkboxes: (i) “In Progress”, and (ii) “Required”.
 Any step that you intend on having displayed on the Mobile-App’s data collection screen must have the “In Progress” checkbox selected.
 Selecting the “Required” checkbox ensures that the program data cannot be committed unless all required Task Analysis steps have been recorded.
 In other words, if there are steps that are optional in the chain, ensure “Required” is not selected.

 To adjust the order of task steps, select the multiple dot icon and drag and drop the selected step to the desired position.